hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/intro_to_sawtooth.rst

 The genesis block contains some initial values that are necessary when a Sawtooth Lake distributed ledger is created and used for the first time.

-To create the genesis block, log in to the development environment with the command `vagrant ssh` and run the following command:
+To create the genesis block, log in to the development environment CLI and run the following command:

 .. code-block:: console